-Karen Dionne is the international bestselling author of The Marsh King’s Daughter, a dark psychological suspense novel set in Michigan’s Upper Peninsula wilderness published by G.P.
-Putnam’s Sons in the U.S. and Canada, Little, Brown/Sphere in the U.K., and 23 other languages.
+Karen Dionne is the author of the international bestseller The Marsh King’s Daughter, a psychological suspense novel set in Michigan’s Upper Peninsula wilderness published by G.P.
+Putnam’s Sons in the U.S. and 25 other languages.

 She is cofounder of the online writers community Backspace, and organizes the Salt Cay Writers Retreat held every other year on a private island in the Bahamas.
 She is a member of the International Thriller Writers, where she served on the board of directors as Vice President, Technology.

 Karen has been honored by the Michigan Humanities Council as a Humanities Scholar for her body of work as an author, writer, and as co-founder of Backspace.
 She enjoys nature photography and lives with her husband in Detroit’s northern suburbs.

 Curious how Karen got the idea for THE MARSH KING’S DAUGHTER?

 Here’s one of her favorite radio interviews in which she explains how the story came to be.
 Karen has also written about her homesteading experiences in Michigan’s Upper Peninsula which inform the novel.
 Check out this piece in YOU Magazine (with pictures!) to learn more.